HathorNetwork/hathor-wallet/QA.md

     1. Confirm the Timelock checkbox is also disabled.
     1. Click on 'Add another token' button.
 A modal is displayed saying the action is not supported.
     1. Try sending a transaction to an invalid address.
 An error message should show up on the wallet.
 Nothing should be displayed on Ledger.
+    1. Try sending a transaction with an amount bigger than the one you have.
+An error message should show up on the wallet.
+Nothing should be displayed on Ledger.
     1. Send tokens to both copied addresses in the same transaction (2 outputs).
 A modal will be displayed asking to confirm operation on Ledger.
     1. On Ledger, it should show 'Output 1/2' on the first step the address on the second and the amount on the third step (steps being from left to right), then an "Approve" and "Reject" steps.
 After clicking both buttons on the "Approve", it shows 'Output 2/2' and the other output (address and ammount).
     1. Clicking both buttons on the "Approve" step one more time will display the confirmation screen.
 Reject signing the transaction.
 The modal will hide and an error message should appear on the wallet.